uditkarode/react-native-skeleton/README.md

 * removal of jcenter from android, since it's deprecated

 After you run `react-native init`, `cd` into the project folder and run [skeleton.sh](https://github.com/uditkarode/react-native-skeleton/raw/master/skeleton.sh) from this repository.

+## Important Note
+Everytime you do a yarn operation (yarn install, or similar), make sure to run `projectFixer.sh` from this repo.
+The `skeleton.sh` script should have auto added it into your project.
+This is required to fix a bug in one of the gradle files which appears when using a newer version of gradle.